sashhhaka/F24-intro-labs/submission3.md

 'git reflog' is a reference log that records updates to the tips of branches.
 It is useful for recovering.
 Simply by taking a hash from the reflog, we can move the HEAD to the desired commit, and restore the changes that were lost during hard reset.

+Note: Sorry for unverified commits, I decided to configure a new signing key for my work account and have forgotten to swap it back.